WCSCourses/GenEpiLAC2023/Manuals/Sequencing&QC/Sequencing&QC.md

 ```
 gzip -d ARIMSS995-11_1.fastq.gz
 ```
-wait until the command line is shown again on the screen and then type:
+Wait until the command line is shown again on the screen and then type:
 ```
 gzip -d ARIMSS995-11_2.fastq.gz
 ```